concur/developer.concur.com/api-reference/travel-profile/01-profile-resource.markdown

 | `OptionCode` |  `string` |  The option code.
 Format: Varchar(20) | | | |
 | `ProgramName` | `string` | The program name.
 Format: Varchar(20) | Cannot Update | | |

+* **NOTES**:
-* **NOTE**:  Multiple memberships for the same VendorType, VendorCode, ProgramCode, and CardNumber are identified and a warning is thrown.
+ * Multiple memberships for the same VendorType, VendorCode, ProgramCode, and CardNumber are identified and a warning is thrown.
+ * OriginStationCode and DestinationStationCode fields are deprecated and should no longer be used.
+Use OriginCode and DestinationCode instead.

 ***